janhq/cortex.cpp/cortex-cpp/README.md

 - Quick Setup: Approximately 10-second initialization for swift deployment.
 - Enhanced Web Framework: Incorporates drogon cpp to boost web service efficiency.

-## About Nitro
+## About cortex-cpp

-Nitro is a high-efficiency C++ inference engine for edge computing, powering [Jan](https://jan.ai/).
+cortex-cpp is a high-efficiency C++ inference engine for edge computing, powering [Jan](https://jan.ai/).
 It is lightweight and embeddable, ideal for product integration.

-The binary of nitro after zipped is only ~3mb in size with none to minimal dependencies (if you use a GPU need CUDA for example) make it desirable for any edge/server deployment 👍.
+The binary of cortex-cpp after zipped is only ~3mb in size with none to minimal dependencies (if you use a GPU need CUDA for example) make it desirable for any edge/server deployment 👍.

 > Read more about Nitro at https://nitro.jan.ai/